turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 ## POST Example

-Sending data with Fetch is also pretty easy.
-Fetch allows us to set an optional parameter with an `Request` object which allows us to control a number of parameter.
+Sending data with `fetch()` is also pretty easy. `fetch()` allows us to set an optional parameter with an `Request` object which allows us to control a number of parameter.
 The attributes we will focus on are `method`, `headers` and `body`.
 You can view more options [here](https://developer.mozilla.org/en-US/docs/Web/API/Request).
 The default request method is `get` so we need to set our method to `post`.
 Since we will mostly be working with JSON content we need will need to set the `Content-Type` in headers to `application/json` and make sure we use `JSON.stringify` before sending our data.

 ```js
 // Data we wish to send to the API endpoint